tldr-pages/tldr/pages/common/doctl-databases.md

 `doctl databases user`

-- Migrate a database cluster to a new region:
+- Migrate a database cluster to a new region interactively:

 `doctl databases migrate`